 There are many varieties; the two most popular are salmon and white, and the salmon coloring is unique to the breed.

-These feather footed beauties originate from China (like Cochins), and they lay dark brown eggs (some say their eggs sometimes have a purplish tint.)
+These feather footed beauties originate from China (like Cochins), and they lay dark brown eggs (some say their shells sometimes have a purplish tint.)
 They’re not super popular in the United States, but they’re a hardy breed that’ll fit into any flock.
-They average about 180 eggs per year.
+They average about 180 butt nuggets per year.

 Silkies also have feathered feet, and they’re very popular because of their soft plumage and easy-going temperaments.
 They’re oddities: in addition to their down-like feathers, they also have black skin and bones, blue earlobes, and five toes on each foot.
 They make great pets and can average at about 150 eggs a year, depending on varying factors such as health and their environment.